Kingsley Napley

 Continue reading

 Expect hands-on training and interesting work.
-“I have gotten to work on some very interesting, high profile matters and do a lot of in-depth tasks which demonstrates the trust the firm puts in its trainees.
+“I have gotten to work on some very interesting, high-profile matters and do a lot of in-depth tasks which demonstrates the trust the firm puts in its trainees.
 There is always some grunt work of course, but there is an appreciation of showing trainees what the work of a qualified lawyer at the firm will be like”, details one insider.
-Some of the grunt work is alleviated by a strong support network of admin assistants and paralegals.
+Exposure to varied and interesting cases was a common theme, and this extends to Kingsley’s pro-bono offering: the firm recently won a high-profile case defending a female Afghan judge’s right to enter the UK.
+Some of the less exciting work is alleviated by a strong support network of admin assistants and paralegals.

 In fact, the people are Kingsley Napley’s real strength both at work and beyond.
 A good example of this is the popularity of the firm’s netball & touch rugby teams.
 “KN is all about the people.
 My peers have been incredibly supportive throughout my training, regardless of the team I was in”.
 The firm has a reputation for having a slightly older trainee cohort than the many law firm grad schemes, with it not being unusual to see trainees in their late twenties or early thirties.
 This is in part down to the fact that many have had previous experience as a paralegal or undertaking work experience at the firm before joining.
 That, however, should not deter recent graduates from applying for one of the nine training contracts on offer every year.

-There were some complaints about pay being “below average” with a starting salary of £38,000 that rises to £62,000 on qualification.
+There were some complaints about pay being “below average” with a trainee starting salary of £40,000 (the firm doesn’t disclose its NQ rate).
 Perks are few and far between with the highlight being a £200 wellness subsidy that can be used for things like fitness equipment and classes, massages, music or language lessons.
 But this must be put into the perspective of an excellent work/life balance that sees trainees clocking somewhere between 5:30pm and 7:30pm on a normal day.
 “One of the significant draws for KN is its work/life balance.
 The firm recognises you are a person with a life outside of work, and the maintenance of both is encouraged and celebrated”, explains one trainee we spoke to.
+Kingsley offers a generous 40-60% WFH split, with office chair, desk and screen all provided for newbies working from home.

 The firm also has quite a socially conscious culture.
 Kingsley Napley’s responsible business strategy consists of six committees (Business Conduct, Charities and Community, Diversity and Inclusion, Environment, Pro Bono and Wellbeing) made up of lawyers and trainees.
 These have produced fun firm events such as a Strictly-style dance competition and has yielded firmwide initiatives such as ditching the term BAME with the aim of making the workplace more inclusive and offering paid leave to staff affected by the loss of a pregnancy.